 Between August 2014 and January 2018, 23 non-league players and officials were charged.
 That figure virtually doubled in the first year of the BetVictor sponsorship but in April 2019 the company activated a break clause and ended the deal a year early, citing ‘escalating negativity towards betting in football’ and compliance breaches by clubs in the Trident Leagues (Level 7-8).

 Entain, which also owns betting brands Coral, Eurobet and Sportingbet, took over under the ‘Pitching In’ banner with annual funding of 150 000 pounds.
-There is no direct advertising of any Entain betting brands and Trident League clubs can apply for grants of up to 5 000 pounds but are forced by the FA to advertise Pitching In on players’ strips and at their grounds and the FA’s probe has stepped up.
+There is no direct advertising of any Entain betting brands and Trident League clubs can apply for grants of up to 5 000 pounds.
+The FA’s probe has stepped up.

 Since the start of the 2020/21 season, 67 non-league players and officials have been charged by the FA with betting offences.